 Differences between wild and cultivated raspberries

 Wild raspberries differ from cultivated berries by their size and taste.
 In the wild, raspberry bushes may need to survive through periods of low rainfall and the berries are usually smaller than cultivated raspberries.
 Cultivated raspberries taste much sweeter.
-Some prefer the sweeter berries, but personally I love the wild berries more.
+Some prefer the sweeter berries, but personally I love the forest raspberries more.
 To protect the fruits from predators, wild raspberry bushes have more thorns and are more difficult to pick.
 But maybe it’s the effort that makes them taste so good.

 Raspberries are rich with fibers, minerals and vitamins